AceBeaker2/QuackertonWebsite/index.md

 An AI image generation bot with over **80** machine-learning AI models built on the back of the stable horde!

+> Simple how-to-use:
+>
+> /imagine <prompt> - to generate an image
+> /imagine <url, prompt> - generate an image based off of a source image
+> /riff <prompt> <image> <strength> - generate an image with a given prompt, source image, and strength(percentage resemblence to the source image)

 _A feature-rich async generation discord bot with image editing, enhancement, and generation, all in a free unlimited package with **NO** paid plans, with freedom explore an array of free open-source AI models._

 # Add the bot [here](https://discord.com/application-directory/1055984654743777392)